 It’d be safe to expect a top speed of 29km/h from the Bird One’s 12.8Ah battery and 300W motor – which is a few cuts above what you could usually expect from an e-scooter intended for the urban environment.

 E-TWOW GT 2020 Smart Edition

 Feeling more like a motorcycle?
-Make sure to check out this list for the 12 best motorcycle helmets in 2021.
+Make sure to check out this list for the 12 best motorcycle helmets.

 Best Electric Scooters – More Frequently Asked Questions

 The most reliable brands when it comes to electric scooters are Unagi, Apollo, Segway and Kaabo Wolf.

 What is the speed limit in Australia for electric scooters?

 The speed limit for electric scooters in Australia differs by state but you shouldn’t expect to be able to go faster than 25 km/h at most times.